Over 11,000 five-star assets

-1.3.c If you are unable to make your package compatible across Unity versions, upload your package using multiple versions of Unity.
-You may also provide reasoning why an asset is not compatible with a specific version of Unity within the description text.
+1.3.b If you are unable to make your package compatible across Unity versions, you may upload your package using multiple versions of Unity.
+Alternatively, you may provide reasoning why an asset is not compatible with a specific version of Unity within the description text.
 For example:

 1.4 Restrictive Content and Lite products

 1.4.a Submissions do not include any digital rights management (DRM), time restrictions, or functionality that restricts users from directly using content or features to their full extent, including registration, sign up, or paying extra costs (such as having a subscription-based payment system).
 Functionally necessary limitations, such as API throttling, are an exception.

 1.5 Applications and Services

-1.5.a Until further notice, the Asset Store is not accepting any submissions that include executables.
+1.5.a Until further notice, the Asset Store is not accepting any submissions that include executables (.exe, .apk, or other).